GENERAL SUMMARY/ OVERVIEW STATEMENT:

 The Lane Laboratory in the Center for Genomic Medicine at Massachusetts General Hospital (MGH) is seeking a motivated, enthusiastic candidate to join our research group (https://connects.catalyst.harvard.edu/Profiles/display/Person/103015/).
 Our research group studies the genetics of circadian rhythms, which regulate diverse physiological processes including the sleep-wake cycle, feeding behavior, hormone secretion, drug metabolism and glucose homeostasis.
 The lab integrates genome-wide human genetic approaches with focused mechanistic investigation to understand how genetic variation in circadian clock genes impacts normal human physiology, disease pathophysiology and response to therapy.

-Primary responsibilities for the human study will include assisting with the following: development of study protocols, institutional review board (IRB) application of the study, creation of the patient portal, screening new participants, recruiting and consenting participants, overseeing, coordinating, and distributing participant home phenotype kits, and data entry, management and analysis.
+Primary responsibilities for the human study will include development of study protocols, management of the institutional review board (IRB) application of the study, screening new participants, recruiting and consenting participants, overseeing, coordinating, and distributing participant home phenotype kits, and data entry, management and analysis.
 Strong laboratory experience is preferred, but full training will be given.
 Must be organized, self-motivated, flexible, and able to work independently after training, with attention to detail and excellent verbal and written communication skills, and also willing to travel between locations within the Greater Boston area.

 PRINCIPAL DUTIES AND RESPONSIBILITIES:

 - Uses software programs to generate graphs and reports